-The Group's Net Interest Income has limited exposure to interest rate fluctuations as its loan receivables and its funding are both subject to variable rates (Euribor base rate), with the exception of one tranche of the funding facility which is fixed rate.
+The Group's Net Interest Income has limited exposure to interest rate fluctuations as its loan receivables and its funding are both subject to variable rates (Euribor base rate).
 Interest rate risk is identified, monitored and managed by the Group.